creativecreatorormaybenot/clock/README.md

 * Draw ball slide (see sketch).

+  + Draw them in an adaptive way (should not matter if start is left or right of end).

 * Use a smaller acceleration for the travel curve.

 * Draw shadows for the slides in `Slide` .